 Several cases of carpal tunnel syndrome in breastfeeding mothers have also been reported in the literature.
 In these cases, the carpal tunnel syndrome began within a month of birth and only completely resolved after weaning.
 Carpal tunnel syndrome has also been reported postpartum in non-breastfeeding mothers.
 In the three non-breastfeeding mothers who were studied, the symptoms were less severe and resolved within a month.

 It is possible that carpal tunnel syndrome in breastfeeding mothers may be related to or aggravated by repetitive motions and/or excessively flexed wrist positions during breastfeeding.
 A similar syndrome, deQuervains tendinitis, has been noted in mothers with babies 6-12 months old and is attributed to repeated lifting of an increasingly heavy baby.

-Per WebMD, “excessive repetitive movements of the arms, wrists or hands can aggravate the carpal tunnel.”
+Per WebMD, it is caused by “repetitive motions, like typing or any motions of the wrist that you do over and over.
+This is especially true of actions when your hands are lower than your wrist….
 The ideal position for your wrist to be in is a neutral position, rather than bent back or forward.
-Carpal tunnel syndrome is made worse by bending the wrist, especially if the bending is sustained over time.
+Carpal tunnel syndrome is made worse by bending the wrist, especially if the bending is sustained over time.”

 Tips for breastfeeding mothers with carpal tunnel syndrome

 - Pay attention to positioning.
 Are you curving your hand and wrist around your baby to support and cuddle him/her?
 Look for ways to support your infant that don’t involve a bent wrist.
 Bed pillows, special breastfeeding pillows, rolled/folded baby blankets (particularly under the wrists) can all allow mom to hold baby without bending the wrist excessively.
 A footstool may also help with positioning baby in your lap.

 - Use a baby sling to support baby.